 Fresh is just 'fresh' and quality comes from other sources than mere newness or novelty.
 Pop culture has a clichéd attitude about wine age, with mawkish devotion to ancient vintages, and rich-but-foolish people pay fortunes for very old bottles of wine (which are not infrequently counterfeit).
 Aged and mature isn't always a positive quality: after all, it might just mean that something has been lousy for a really long time!

-One thing that home winemakers get that their civilian counterparts rarely experience is the flavour of very young wine, and the zesty freshness that it brings.
-In the commercial world only Beaujolais Nouveau and some niche traditional wines (Strohwein in Germany, for one) are ever drank less than a year old.
+One thing that home winemakers get that their civilian counterparts rarely experience is the flavor of very young wine, and the zesty freshness that it brings.
+In the commercial world, only Beaujolais Nouveau and some niche traditional wines (Strohwein in Germany, for one) are ever drank less than a year old.

 Home winemakers, with their exposure to Vandergrift's First Law (Consumption will rise to meet all available sources of wine) often drink their bottles less than six or eight weeks after the yeast was pitched.
 Sadly, some of them feel like they're missing out because they don't have a cellar full of wines that have been ageing and improving for many years (they don't stop, they just fret about it)